What Is a NAS?

 Conclusion

-A NAS is not just a storage device — it is a flexible foundation for modern home servers and media setups.
+A NAS is not just a storage device — it is a flexible foundation for modern home servers and always-on storage setups.
 Whether you start small or plan to build a fully automated system, understanding what a NAS is makes everything else easier.

 Setting up a NAS takes some time and planning, but you only have to do it once.
 After the initial work, updates tend to be minor and infrequent, especially when you lean on tools like Docker.